Getting the Ball Rolling: Learning a Dexterous Policy for a Biomimetic Tendon-Driven Hand with Rolling Contact Joints: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 The authors thank Jonas Lauener for creating the two-finger prototype of the rolling contact joint finger.
 Yasunori Toshimitsu is partially funded by the Takenaka Scholarship Foundation, the Max Planck ETH Center for Learning Systems, and the Swiss Government Excellence Scholarship.
 This work was partially funded by the Amazon Research Awards.
+This work was also supported by an ETH RobotX research grant funded through the ETH Zurich Foundation.